oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-what-is-the-best-tool-for-your-email-marketing/rule.md

 - Nice - end to end tracking of a purchase
 - Cheap - $65 month

-Bad Example: Does not match requirements, quite expensive​​ ​4.
-CRM Click Dimensions (on premise)  http://clickdimensions.com/pricing/
+Bad Example: Does not match requirements, quite expensive
+4. CRM Click Dimensions (on premise)  http://clickdimensions.com/pricing/
 - Nice - editing of email
 - Nice - can see opening an email
-- ​Nice - Dynamics CRM Integration
+- Nice - Dynamics CRM Integration
 - Other parts are sub-strandards (Functionality and UI/UX)
 - Craig Bailey SEO expert says "I have found the UI clunky and the support issues painful"
 - Nice - end to end tracking of a purchase
 - Average price - $1,000 per month

-Good Example: Match requirements​​​
+Good Example: Match requirements
-5. Infusionsoft​
+5. Infusionsoft

 - Nice - editing of email
 - Nice - can see opening an email
-- No Dynamics ​CRM integration
+- No Dynamics CRM integration
-- Nice - end to end tracking of a purchase​
+- Nice - end to end tracking of a purchase
 - Average price - Unknown (requires quote)

-​​​​​Bad Example: Does not match requirem​ents​6.
+Bad Example: Does not match requirements6.
 Hubspot
 - Nice - editing of email
 - Nice - can see opening an email
-- ​Nice - Dynamics CRM Integration
+- Nice - Dynamics CRM Integration
-- ​Other parts are sub-strandards (Functionality and UI/UX)
+- Other parts are sub-strandards (Functionality and UI/UX)
 - Craig Bailey SEO expert says "I have found the UI clunky and the support issues painful"
 - Nice - end to end tracking of a purchase
 - Very Expensive - $3,200 per month + Integration cost $500 per month

-Good Example: Match requirements, but expensive​​
+Good Example: Match requirements, but expensive